hackclub/some-assembly-required/guide/writing-code/registers.md

 </p>
 <br />

 There are a few registers to choose from, and each one of them has a convention set up for how to use it.
 Some of the registers are general purpose, meaning you can store whatever you need to there while your program is executing.
-But there are also some specialized registers that are used for specific data, like [the instruction pointer](#the-instruction-pointer) or [the stack pointer](#the-stack-pointer), which we will talk about below.
+But there are also some specialized registers that are used for specific data, like [the instruction pointer](#the-instruction-pointer) or [the stack pointer](#the-stack-pointer), which we will talk about soon.

 ## Register data